Allar/ue5-style-guide/README.md

 The Blueprint compiler is able to follow the flow of execution and will warn you if there is a branch of your code with an unhandled return or bad flow if you use return nodes.

 In situations like where a programmer may add a pin to a Sequence node or add logic after a for loop completes but the loop iteration might return early, this can often result in an accidental error in code flow.
 The warnings the Blueprint compiler will alert everyone of these issues immediately.

+<a name="3.3.3"></a>
+<a name="bp-graphs-funcs-node-limit"></a>
+#### 3.3.3 No Function Should Have More Than 50 Nodes

+Simply, no function should not have more than 50 nodes.
+Any function this big should be broken down into smaller functions for readability and ease of maintenance.

+The following nodes are not counted as they are deemed to not increase function complexity:

+* Comment
+* Route
+* Cast
+* Getting a Variable
+* Breaking a Struct
+* Function Entry
+* Self

 <a name="3.4"></a>
 <a name="bp-graphs"></a>